On the definability of functionals in G\"odel's theory T: Functions of Pure Closed -Normal Forms

 of type $\N\to\N$.
 But the closed terms of type $\N\to\N$ in the language of $\T$ define $\lep$-recursive functions of non-negative integers~\cite{gK59,wT65}.
 Therefore, $f_\mathcal{U}$ is a $\lep$-recursive function of non-negative integers. \end{proof}

-\begin{theorem} If $f$ is a function from pure closed $\beta\eta$-normal forms of type $\s$ to pure closed $\beta\eta$-normal forms of type $\ta$, and if $f$ is encoded as a $\lep$-recursive function of non-negative integers by the encoding $\mathcal{V}$, then $f$ can be defined in G\"odel's theory $\T$. \end{theorem} \begin{proof} Let $f$ be a function from pure closed $\beta\eta$-normal forms of type $\s$ to pure closed $\beta\eta$-normal forms of type $\ta$, and suppose that $f_\mathcal{V}$ is a $\lep$-recursive function of non-negative integers.
+\begin{theorem} Let $f$ be any function from pure closed $\beta\eta$-normal forms of type $\s$ to pure closed $\beta\eta$-normal forms of type $\ta$.
+If $f_\mathcal{V}$ is a $\lep$-recursive function of non-negative integers, then $f$ can be defined in G\"odel's theory $\T$. \end{theorem} \begin{proof} Consider any function $f$ from pure closed $\beta\eta$-normal forms of type $\s$ to pure closed $\beta\eta$-normal forms of type $\ta$, and suppose that $f_\mathcal{V}$ is a $\lep$-recursive function of non-negative integers.
 Then~\cite{gK59b}, $f_\mathcal{V}$ can be defined by a closed term $G^{\N\to\N}$ in the language of $\T$.
 It immediately follows that $f$ is defined by the term

 of type $\s\to\ta$. \end{proof}